ActivitySim/populationsim/_sources/getting_started.rst.txt

 Run Examples
 ------------

-	* Before running examples, ensure that Anaconda Python, dependent libraries and PopulationSim package have been installed.
-In case the fully loaded Anaconda install was downloaded, then it should have been unzipped to an appropriate location on your computer
+	* Before running examples, ensure that Anaconda Python, dependent libraries and PopulationSim package have been installed (see above).
+If the fully loaded Anaconda install was downloaded, then it should have been unzipped to an appropriate location on your computer

-	* Download and unzip the `example set ups <https://resourcesystemsgroupinc-my.sharepoint.com/personal/binny_paul_rsginc_com/_layouts/15/guestaccess.aspx?docid=1077e6f6ed2cb47508ea8d70c41ec007a&authkey=AUvhUAWry3L9KOlRpo5PbGI&expiration=2018-07-14T02%3A58%3A48.000Z&e=TEtaBv>`_ to the *Project Directory* on your computer
+	* Download and unzip the `example set ups <https://resourcesystemsgroupinc-my.sharepoint.com/personal/binny_paul_rsginc_com/_layouts/15/guestaccess.aspx?docid=1077e6f6ed2cb47508ea8d70c41ec007a&authkey=AUvhUAWry3L9KOlRpo5PbGI&expiration=2018-07-14T02%3A58%3A48.000Z&e=TEtaBv>`_ to a folder (referred to later as *Working Directory*) on your computer.
+It does not have to be the same directory as your Anaconda or PopulationSim install.

-Data from the Corvallis-Albany-Lebanon Modeling (CALM) region in Oregon, USA was used to create the example set ups. `Example_calm`_ set up runs PopulationSim in base mode. `Example_calm_repop`_ set up runs PopulationSim in the *repop* mode.
-More information on configuration can be found in the **Application & Configuration** section
+Data from the Corvallis-Albany-Lebanon Modeling (CALM) region in Oregon, USA was used to create the example set ups.
+The `Example_calm`_ set-up runs PopulationSim in base mode.
+The `Example_calm_repop`_ set-up runs PopulationSim in the *repop* mode.
+More information on the configuration of PopulationSim can be found in the **Application & Configuration** section.

 Example_calm
 ~~~~~~~~~~~~